Situated within the borough of South Ribble, approximately six miles south of the city of Preston. Leyland has a population of 37,000.

 Fox Lane and a lovely walk down to Worden Park.

-What is your favourite pub or restaurant in Leyland why?
+What is your favourite pub or restaurant and why?

 My favourite pub is the Eagle and the atmosphere is welcoming.

-Where is the best place to go for a walk, in Leyland?
+Where is the best place to go for a walk?